lestrrat-go/jwx/docs/01-jwt.md

 ## Parse and Verify a JWT (with single key)

 To parse a JWT *and* verify that its content matches the signature as described in the JWS message, you need to add some options when calling the [`jwt.Parse()`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwt#Parse) function.
-Let's assume the signature was generated using ES256:

 <!-- INCLUDE(examples/jwt_parse_with_key_example_test.go) -->
 ```go